John Saul (prostitute): Legacy

 A biography of Saul, The Sins of Jack Saul by Glenn Chandler, the writer of television detective series Taggart, was published in 2016, with a revised 2nd edition issued later the same year.
 It revealed hitherto unknown details about Saul's life before and after Cleveland Street.
 A musical of the same name based on the book, written by Chandler with lyrics by Charles Miller, premiered in London in May 2016, in which Jack McCann originated the role of Jack Saul.

 No photograph of Saul is known to exist.
 However, in 2020 Glenn Chandler was contacted by a reader of his biography who owned a paper-mache head of a smiling young male which had been purchased in a Paris flea market years before.
 It bears a metal plate reading "Jack Saul 1890".
 While possibly an authentic likeness, it has also been suggested it may be a shop dummy head: an objet trouvé repurposed.

 Saul has also featured prominently in a large number of academic studies, and histories, including Morris Kaplan's Who's Afraid of John Saul?, Neil McKenna's The Secret Life of Oscar Wilde and Fanny and Stella: The Young Men Who Shocked England, and three books on the Cleveland Street Scandal, including Theo Aronson's Prince Eddy and the Homosexual Underworld.

 Saul also partially inspired Jonathan Kemp's novel London Triptych.

 He appears as an embittered older prostitute and narrator in the 2011 stage show Cleveland Street: The Musical by Glenn Chandler and Matt Devereaux.

+He was played by Simon Cuff in Jack the Ripper.